axone-protocol/contracts/packages/logic-bindings/README.md

-# CW Logic Sample
+# Logic bindings

-Sample contract to query the okp4 logic module.
+Package that holds all bindings for querying the OKP4 logic module.